 Carmel is one of the most popular weekend trip destinations from San Francisco and the SF Bay Area, and a great stop if you are doing the Pacific Coast Highway road trip along the coast.

 If you plan to fly, San Jose is the nearest international airport, and is about a 90-minute drive from Carmel.
 There is also a regional airport in Monterey, with service from San Francisco, Los Angeles, and San Diego, as well as a few other major US cities, so you can also look at airfares to Monterey when planning your trip.

 Looking to rent a car for your Carmel trip?
 Discover Cars offers you the ability to compare availability and prices across many major car-hire companies.
 Pick the car that best meets your needs!

 Book your car with Discover Cars now!

-Where to stay in Carmel
+Where to stay in Carmel, CA

 Tradewinds Carmel is a boutique hotel located in the heart of the action in Carmel Village.
 The garden has lovely water features and a fire pit.
 Serene rooms with Asian-inspired decor and lovely bathrooms make for a great stay.

 In Carmel Valley, Bernardus Lodge & Spa is a gorgeous property for a relaxed weekend with plenty of pampering.
 The property has lovely grounds, pool, and gardens and a view of vineyards across the street.
 Rooms are open to the outdoors.